Kingdom of Kotte: Demise

 The downfall of the Kotte Kingdom began in 1521 with the event known as the Vijayaba Kollaya.
 The three sons of King Vijayabahu VII mutinied and killed their father, dividing the kingdom among themselves.
 This led to the creation of three smaller realms: Kotte, Sitawaka, and the Principality of Raigama.
-Among these, the Kingdom of Sitawaka grew increasingly powerful, enjoying strong local support, while the Kotte Kingdom became reliant on Portuguese assistance.
+Among these, the Kingdom of Sitawaka grew increasingly powerful, gaining strong local support, while the Kotte Kingdom became reliant on Portuguese assistance.

 Following the Vijayaba Kollaya, King Buvenekabahu VII of Kotte sought Portuguese help to defeat his brother, Mayadunne.
 He also permitted his daughter’s son, Prince Dharmapala, to be baptized as a Catholic by the Portuguese.
 After naming Dharmapala as his heir, Buvenekabahu VII was reportedly shot—allegedly by accident—by a Portuguese soldier.

 In 1565, the capital of Kotte was abandoned by King Dharmapala due to repeated attacks from the Kingdom of Sitawaka, led by Mayadunne and his son Rajasinghe I. Dharmapala was taken to Colombo under Portuguese protection.
 Most of the areas of Kotte Kingdom were annexed to the Kingdom of Sitawaka. but after the downfall of Sitawaka in 1594, these areas were re-annexed to the Kotte kingdom.
 In 1597, Dharmapala formally ceded the Kotte Kingdom to the Portuguese crown, marking the official end of the Kotte era.